NathanaelA/nativescript-liveedit/README.md

 * Doesn't apparently work on some Android devices...

 #### Con's of Master Technology's LiveEdit:
-* Until Telerik accepts the patch; you have to use the included patched runtime.
+* You have to use the included patched runtime.
 (Please vote up the [issue](https://github.com/NativeScript/android-runtime/pull/92))
+* tns clean & add/remove platforms will reset the runtime, so you need to de-install/re-install the plugin
 * Small amount of JavaScript added code to your project.
-* Only works on the Android platform, no iOS support.
+* Only works on the Android platform, no iOS support yet.
+* Does not support Angular2 yet - This will be available to [Patreon](https://www.patreon.com/NathanaelA) members only.

 #### Pro's of Master Technology's LiveEdit:
 * Live, You see the app change almost exactly when your editor saves the files.